 ✓ 2026: Free cancellation up to 7 days before (travel credits) · ✓ 2027: Book with just 10% deposit✓ 2026: Free cancellation up to 7 days before (travel credits) · ✓ 2027: Book with just 10% deposit

-Iceland in May: Weather, Trails & The Early Season
+Iceland in May: Weather, Trails & The Early Hiking Season

 Everything to know about visiting Iceland in May — weather, daylight hours, puffin season, what to pack, top sights, and a complete 7-day itinerary.